JackSzwergold/Writing/memories/Smiling, Laughing, Screaming and Crying.md

 slug: a8dbe69276a9
 ----->

 P.S.
-100 was located in the smack drab of Trump Village.
+100 was located in the smack dab of Trump Village.
+A pink bricked monument to elementary school education and a remnant of a neighborhood lost long ago when Fred Trump, Donald Trump’s dad, decided to redevelop the area as a middle class monumemnt to mid-century design and wokring class living.

 She was my second grade teacher at P.S.
 100 and she was abusive.